mgrue/gwt-gradle-plugin/README.md

 Release notes
 -------------

+* 1.0.7: adds `gwt-dev` to the WarPlugin.providedCompile dependency to exclude it from WAR
 * 1.0.6: Supersedes 1.0.1 to 1.0.5 by fixing several bugs introduced by non-published functionality from fork
 * 1.0.0: first release after fork